alfarom256/MinifilterResearch/Write-up.md

 ```

 #### Frames (Cont.) (`_FLTP_FRAME`)
-Examining the `_FLTP_FRAME` object in Windbg, we can se a clearer relationship between frames, filters, and volumes.
+Examining the `_FLTP_FRAME` object in Windbg, we can see a clearer relationship between frames, filters, and volumes by displaying the `_FLTP_FRAME` object type via Windbg.
 ```
 kd> dt FLTMGR!_FLTP_FRAME
    +0x000 Type             : _FLT_TYPE